 Compositional premises

-Through repeated readings, I began to discerned a kind of double-helix structure within the Book of Revelation—an intertwining division that aligns with both thematic content and emotional intensity.
+Through repeated readings, I began to discern a kind of double-helix structure within the Book of Revelation, an intertwining division that aligned with both thematic content and emotional intensity.
 The text, in my view, seemed to naturally separate into two arcs, which I have come to call the Missionary Cycle and the Visionary Cycle.
 These terms encapsulate the dual facets of John’s work: his role as a messenger to the churches and as a seer of profound cosmic visions.
 John’s narrative is simultaneously embracing these two missions, as if the eleven first chapters were occurring simultaneously with the subsequent eleven chapters from Rev. 12 to Rev. 22.

 The first eleven chapters cover the ground running from: